Nimba County: Iron ore

 During the late 1950s, iron ore was found in "the Iron Mountain" Mount Nimba.
 In a joint venture among the Liberian Government, US Bethlehem Steel, and the Swedish mining company Gränges, a huge project was set up: LAMCO (Liberian American Company).
 The project contributed to economic and social development in Liberia for 30 years.
 It built the necessary infrastructure and operated mining, transporting ore by rail to the port of Buchanan, from where it was exported to other markets.

 Corruption was minimal and political stability improved.
 During this period, Liberia was classified among the most progressive countries in Africa.

 In 1980 civil war erupted between tribal factions.
 Nimba county was devastated by the civil war that followed.
 The iron ore had been degrading in quality, and world prices had plunged in this period.
 The combination led to a dismantling of the LAMCO project.

 Since the end of the Civil War (which lasted for more than a decade), there are discussions about renewing mining at Nimba is finally getting better.
-Arcelor-Mittal, a European-Indian steel business, is committed to reopening the iron mine at Nimba Mountain, outside the former company town of Yekepa.
+ArcelorMittal, a European-Indian steel business, is committed to reopening the iron mine at Nimba Mountain, outside the former company town of Yekepa.
 Hospitals and schools built and financed by LAMCO are now being run by ArcelorMittal.
 The houses which were built by LAMCO have partly been rehabilitated by ArcelorMittal, though many had been overtaken by rainforest development.

 BHP Billiton has engaged in an extraction agreement with the Government of Liberia to mine ore in Nimba.
 As such, they are active promoters of education, scholarship and, for the most part, human resources.